-Where is the Drs.
-William & Kim Cook Student Health Center located?
+Where is the Student Health and Wellness Center located?

-The Student Health Center is located in the lower level of Murphy Hall.
-The entrance in on the side of the building, on the service drive, off of Washington Boulevard.
+The Student Health and Wellness Center is located in the lower level of Murphy Hall.

-What are the hours the Student Health Center is open?
+What are the hours the Student Health and Wellness Center is open?

-The health center is open during the academic year on the following schedule:
+The Health and Wellness center is open during the academic school year on the following schedule:

 Monday through Friday 8:30 a.m. to 5 p.m.

-Please call the Health Center for Summer Hours.
+Please call the Health and Wellness Center for Summer Hours.

-Who is eligible to receive services from the health center?
+Who is eligible to receive services from the Health and Wellness center?

 Any JCU undergraduate or graduate student, whether a campus resident or commuter, who attends classes full-time, part-time, days, evenings, or weekends is eligible for medical assistance.